-Accessory power outlets can be used to connect auxiliary electrical equipment, such as a cellular telephone or CB radio.
+The accessory power outlets can be used to connect electrical equipment such as a cellular phone or CB radio.

-There are two accessory power outlets on the instrument panel, one inside the center floor console and one on the rear of the center floor console.
+Your vehicle may have four accessory power outlets.
+They are located on the instrument panel below the climate controls, inside the front center console storage bin, at the rear of the center console, and in the rear cargo area.